acassen/keepalived/doc/source/software_design.rst

 Control Plane
 =============

-Keepalived configuration is done throught the file keepalived.conf.
+Keepalived configuration is done through the file keepalived.conf.
 A compiler design is used for parsing.
 Parser work with a keyword tree hierarchy for mapping each configuration keyword with specifics handler.
-A central multi-level recursive function read the configuration file and traverse the keyword tree.
+A central multi-level recursive function reads the configuration file and traverses the keyword tree.
 During parsing, configuration file is translated into an internal memory representation.

 Scheduler - I/O Multiplexer
 ===========================

-All the event are scheduled into the same process.
+All the events are scheduled into the same process.
 Keepalived is a single process.
 Keepalived is a network routing software, it is so closed to I/O. The design used here is a central select(...) that is in charge of scheduling all internal task.
 POSIX thread libs are NOT used.
-This framework provide its own thread abstraction optimized for networking purpose.
+This framework provides its own thread abstraction optimized for networking purpose.

 Memory Management
 =================

-This framework provides acces to some generic memory managements functions like allocation, reallocation, release,...
+This framework provides access to some generic memory managements functions like allocation, reallocation, release,...
 This framework can be used in two mode : normal_mode & debug_mode.
 When using debug_mode it provide a strong way to eradicate and track memory leaks.
-This low level env provide buffer under-run protection by tracking allocation memory and released.
+This low level env provides buffer under-run protection by tracking allocation and release of memory.
 All the buffer used are length fixed to prevent against eventual buffer-overflow.

 Core Components
 ===============

-This framework define some common and global libraries that are used in all the code.
+This framework defines some common and global libraries that are used in all the code.
 Those libraries are : html parsing, link-list, timer, vector, string formating, buffer dump, networking utils, daemon management, pid handling, low level TCP layer4.
-The goal here is to factorize code to the max to limite as possible code duplication to increase modularity.
+The goal here is to factorize code to the max to limit as possible code duplication to increase modularity.

 WatchDog
 ========

-This framework provide children processes monitoring (VRRP & Healthchecking).
+This framework provides children processes monitoring (VRRP & Healthchecking).
-Each child accept connection to its own watchdog unix domain socket.
+Each child accepts connection to its own watchdog unix domain socket.
 Parent process send "hello" messages to this child unix domain socket.
 Hello messages are sent using I/O multiplexer on the parent side and accepted/processed using I/O multiplexer on children side.
-If parent detect broken pipe it test using sysV signal if child is still alive and restart it.
+If parent detects broken pipe it tests using sysV signal if child is still alive and restarts it.

 Checkers
 ========

 This is one of the main Keepalived functionality.
 Checkers are in charge of realserver healthchecking.
-A checker test if realserver is alive, this test end on a binary decision : remove or add realserver from/into the LVS topology.
-The internal checker design is realtime networking software, it use a fully multi-threaded FSM design (Finite State Machine).
-This checker stack provide LVS topology manipulation accoring to layer4 to layer5/7 test results.
-Its run in an independent process monitored by parent process.
+A checker tests if realserver is alive, this test ends on a binary decision : remove or add realserver from/into the LVS topology.
+The internal checker design is realtime networking software, it uses a fully multi-threaded FSM design (Finite State Machine).
+This checker stack provides LVS topology manipulation accoring to layer4 to layer5/7 test results.
+It's run in an independent process monitored by parent process.

 VRRP Stack
 ==========

 The other most important Keepalived functionality.
-VRRP (Virtual Router Redundancy Protocol : RFC2338) is focused on director takeover, it provide low-level design for router backup.
+VRRP (Virtual Router Redundancy Protocol : RFC2338) is focused on director takeover, it provides low-level design for router backup.
 It implements full IETF RFC2338 standard with some provisions and extensions for LVS and Firewall design.
-It implements the vrrp_sync_group extension that guarantee persistence routing path after protocol takeover.
+It implements the vrrp_sync_group extension that guarantees persistence routing path after protocol takeover.
 It implements IPSEC-AH using MD5-96bit crypto provision for securing protocol adverts exchange.
 For more informations on VRRP please read the RFC.
-Important things : VRRP code can be used without the LVS support, it has been designed for independant use.Its run in an independent process monitored by parent process.
+Important things : VRRP code can be used without the LVS support, it has been designed for independent use.
+It's run in an independent process monitored by parent process.

 System Call
 ===========

-This framework offer the ability to launch extra system script.
+This framework offers the ability to launch extra system script.
 It is mainly used in the MISC checker.
 In VRRP framework it provides the ability to launch extra script during protocol state transition.
 The system call is done into a forked process to not pertube the global scheduling timer.